Agnessa14/Perceptual-decision-making/README.md

 # Brain-behaviour relationship in scene categorization

-This code was used for the project "Empirically defining and computationally modelling the brain-behavior relationship for human scene categorization" by Karapetian et al. (2023).
+This code was used for the project "Empirically identifying and computationally modelling the brain-behavior relationship for human scene categorization" by Karapetian et al. (2023).
 The code was written in Matlab 2021a, Python 3.6 and Tensorflow 2.7.

 To clone this repository, use